Preetinasibyan/PreetiSharma/README.md

 3 Send multiple post requests at same time for multiple connections to check stress/load/performance testing.

-4 Run automation scripts for windows and Ma\Linux and make sure both connections work fine togerther and hash application is able to handle all requests.And Total Stats should count server requests from both the platforms.
+4 Run automation scripts for windows and Ma\Linux and make sure both connections work fine togerther and hash application is able to handle all requests.
+And Total Stats should count server requests from both the platforms.